emissions-api/emissions-api.github.com/examples/deck.gl.md

     &end=2019-05-04
 ```

-We are using the *country* url query parameter to receive carbon monoxide values from within the border of the US.
+We are using the *country* url query parameter to receive carbon monoxide values from within the border of the United States.
-Further, note that we specify Mai 4st as end date.
+Further, note that we specify May 4th as end date.
 The end date is not being included in the resulting data.

 The response should look like this: